 We comply with accounting and disclosure requirements of ASC Topic 260, "Earnings Per Share."
-Our statement of operations includes a presentation of income per share for ordinary shares subject to possible redemption in a manner similar to the two-class method of income per share.
+Our unaudited condensed statements of operations includes a presentation of loss per share for ordinary shares subject to possible redemption in a manner similar to the two-class method of loss per share.
 The remeasurement associated with the redeemable Class A ordinary shares is excluded from net loss per ordinary share as the redemption value approximates fair value.
-Net income per share, basic and diluted, for Class A redeemable ordinary shares is calculated by dividing interest income earned and realized gains or losses on the Trust Account for the three months ended March 31, 2022 and for the period from January 27, 2021 (Inception) to March 31, 2021, by the weighted average number of Class A redeemable ordinary shares outstanding since original issuance.
-We have not considered the effect of the Public Warrants or the Private Placement Warrants to purchase an aggregate of 23,332,500 of our Class A ordinary shares in the calculation of diluted income per share, since their exercise is contingent upon future events.
-Net income per share, basic and diluted, for Class B non-redeemable ordinary shares outstanding for the period.
-Class A redeemable ordinary shares, by the weighted average number of Class A and Class B non-redeemable ordinary shares outstanding for the period.
-Class A redeemable ordinary shares includes the Founder Shares as these shares do not have any redemption features and do not participate in the income or losses of the Trust Account.
-At March 31, 2022, we did not have any dilutive securities and other contracts that could, potentially, be exercised or converted into ordinary shares and then share in the earnings of our company.
-As a result, diluted income per share is the same as basic income per share for the period presented.
+Net loss per share, basic and diluted, for Class A redeemable ordinary shares is calculated by dividing interest income earned and realized gains or losses on the Trust Account for the six months ended June 30, 2022 and for the period from January 27, 2021 (Inception) to June 30, 2021, by the weighted average number of Class A ordinary shares outstanding since original issuance.
+We have not considered the effect of the Public Warrants or the Private Placement Warrants to purchase an aggregate of 23,332,500 of our Class A ordinary shares in the calculation of diluted loss per share, since their exercise is contingent upon future events.
+Net loss per share, basic and diluted, for Class A ordinary shares in the calculation of Class A and Class B non-redeemable ordinary shares is calculated by dividing the net loss, adjusted for income or loss attributable to Class A ordinary shares, by the weighted average number of Class A and Class B non-redeemable ordinary shares, on the period.
+Class A non-redeemable ordinary shares and Class B non-redeemable ordinary shares, which include the Founder Shares, do not have any redemption features and do not participate in the income or losses of the Trust Account.
+At June 30, 2022 and December 31, 2021, we did not have any dilutive securities and other contracts that could, potentially, be exercised or converted into ordinary shares and then share in the earnings of our company.
+As a result, diluted loss per share is the same as basic loss per share for the period presented.